jeffseely/jeffseely.github.io/Text.md

 Finally the `draw()` function repeatedly calls `flake.move()` and `flake.display()` so that the flake falls down the canvas while wiggling.

 That's all well and good, but we really could have done all of that more easily without bothering with making an object and a constructor function.
 The beauty of the construction function though is that it can be used over and over again.
 What if we want to make a blizzard of wiggling flakes on the screen?
-Paste the following into a Repl.it and run it.
+Paste the following into a Replit.com and run it.

 ```javascript
 let flake = [];